“Oh, no, Scruffy, you rowdy rascal, what did you just eat? Bad dog! Spit it out right this instant! No, don’t swallow it, you silly fool.”

 If diarrhea isn’t stopping, no matter what food you give your pup, it might have a bacterial imbalance issue.
 So, what to give a dog for an upset stomach and vomiting in this case?
 Probiotics are the answer.

 Stomach bacteria help with digestion.
 If you’re dealing with an upset tummy, that means the microbes are running wild.
 That’s why we have probiotics, which are friendly bacteria found in the body.
 Your puppy needs enough of them to prevent further gastrointestinal issues.
 Things like infections and illnesses damage the immune system, and probiotics patch it up.

 So, what can you give a dog for diarrhea?
-You can start with Purina FortiFlora probiotics and see how it goes.
+You can start with Purina FortiFlora probiotics on Chewy and see how it goes.

 In case you start thinking about multiple copies of the rapper Ice Cube, stop.

 We’re talking about regular ice chips you put in your whisky or soda.

 But how does this help?
 Well, it’s a natural remedy for a dog with an upset stomach.
 Ice is anti-inflammatory, and, in such cases, it helps your pup stay hydrated better than water.
 It’s easier on the stomach.
 Plus, you can control how much your dog ingests.